 The accelerated, part-time arrangement is generally considered better than a 1-year online course.
 The degree is 16 months or more but you only have to do one subject at a time.

 Learning outcomes from a Master's in Education online depend on the program and your chosen area of specialisation.
 M.Ed. programmes are a blend of core subjects and electives, with groups of electives forming majors.
 Broadly, however, you can expect the following learning outcomes.

 You'll gain specialist knowledge in your chosen field of specialisation.
-That could be in areas such as early childhood education, educational leadership, cultural awareness, enhancing student wellbeing, and strategies for organisational learning.
+That could be in areas such as school counselling, leadership, cultural awareness, enhancing student welfare, and strategies for organisational learning.

 Lifelong learning and research skills

-Almost all Master of Education degrees make research and self-directed learning a priority in the curriculum.
+Almost all Masters in Education make research and self-directed learning a priority in the curriculum.
 Expect to explore topics such as inquiry-based practice, educational investigation, professional learning and practice, and learning in the digital age.

 Confidence and leadership

 Today's online Masters in Education programs target skills and knowledge, including leadership strategies, that are directly relevant to education delivery and management in Australia.
-Online courses also have a student-first approach.
+Online learning has a student-first approach.
 You can balance M.Ed. study with other life commitments.